-The judge for PG&E’s restructuring bankruptcy has set an October 21st deadline to file any claims against PG&E related to harm from the Camp Fire or the 2017 Northern California wildfires.
-All claims not filed by the deadline are forfeit.
+The judge for PG&E’s restructuring bankruptcy has set a December 31st deadline to file any claims against PG&E related to harm from the Camp Fire or the 2017 Northern California wildfires.
+All claims not filed by the deadline are forfeited.

 The judge has approved an official claim form for wildfire victims.
 If you’re a client, we will file it for you.
 Don’t worry.